Nil-00/vi_ni_colab/README.md

 Run **npm install**

-you can start a local dev server with **npm run serve** this enables realtime sass compilation and bundling without minifying
+you can start a local dev server with **npm run serve** or **npm run start** this enables realtime sass compilation and webpack bundling